Cannabis Payments Part l - Can you be a cannabis company, accept payments other than cash, and still be compliant?

 The Bank Secrecy Act established compliance and enforcement avenues.

-The Government also needed an entity to enforce compliance.
-So they created a bureau within the Treasury Department to administer and enforce BSA AML compliance.
+So they created a bureau within the Treasury Department to create and administer compliance program guidance for banks.
+And they tasked them with enforcement of the BSA AML compliance.

-In order to fulfill the BSA AML regulations, the Act requires banks to create an “effective compliance program”.
-To do this, the BSA established guidance through what is internationally known as the “5 pillars of BSA AML compliance”.
+To make sure banks were able to successfully comply with regulations, the BSA established guidance through what is internationally known as the “5 pillars of BSA AML compliance”.

 These 5 pillars serve as the foundation of an effective compliance program: